 There are very minor changes proposed to the external fenestration that seeks to introduce double glazed powder coated aluminium windows that match the existing design details that are considered original.
+There are also changes proposed where existing open lights, that are currently screwed shut, will be replaced with fixed lights.

 Changes to the roof areas include a renewal of the roof covering and introduction of cut-to-falls insulation that have a negligible impact on upstand details in isolated areas.
 There are also changes proposed to the centrally located lantern rooflights where glazed louvred lights will be changed to solid insulated louvres.
 Internal changes consist of a "light touch" where small changes take place to replace existing cavity insulation behind the bookcases and to the mechanical and electrical distribution system where new carbon reduction or renewable technology is proposed.